Natural Resources and the Environment

 Credits: 4

-Students will gain an appreciation for the effect of climate change on ecology and people in the Arctic, which is experiencing rapid climate change.
-The format of this course is inquiry-based, peer to peer instruction, and self-driven exploration of literature and data.
-Students will tackle a research project, including in-depth analysis in R, with the aim of contributing new knowledge in the form of a peer-reviewed publication, policy brief, outreach product, or other technical document.
-Prereq: BIOL 528 or SOC 402 or instructor permission.
+Students will gain knowledge on the effect of climate change on Arctic environmental, social, and built systems, and apply transdisciplinary approaches to addressing arctic challenges.
+This course employs inquiry-based, peer-to-peer, and self-driven approaches.
+Students will tackle a research project, including data analysis, with the aim of contributing new knowledge in the form of a proposal, publication, outreach product, or other.

 Grade Mode: Letter Grading